unikraft/catalog/examples/http-node21/README.md

 curl localhost:8080
 ```

-You should see a "Hello, World!" message.
+You should see a "Bye, World!" message.

 ## Inspect and Close